HabtamuTesafaye/HabtamuTesafaye/README.md

 ### About Me

-I'm a passionate software engineer driven by curiosity and a love for solving real-world problems through technology.
+I'm a passionate software engineer  and a love for solving real-world problems through technology.

 ---